gicentre/elm-vegalite/docs/changeNotes.md

 #### Convenience functions

 - `jsonToSpec` for conversion of any well-formed JSON string into a Spec.
-Useful for compact specification of nested data structures and as an 'escape hatch' for direct specification of VegaLite via JSON input.
+Useful for compact specification of nested data structures and as an 'escape hatch' for direct specification of Vega-Lite via JSON input.

 ### V4.0 Bug Fixes